aiafrasinei/bapl_final_project/README.md

     PRINT  - print the top of current stack
-    SPRINT - print the content of the current stack
+    SPRINT - print the content of the current stack INPUT  - read from stdin and put the value on the top of the current stack

     RPNEVAL "rpn_ops"    - reverse polish notation evaluation Expects a rpn expression (applies all the arithmetic ops using the current stack)